ramp106/reviews-frontend-exercise/README.md

 ## What You're Building

-**Core Task**: Interactive dashboard with one Chart.js visualization and basic filtering
+**Core Task**: Interactive dashboard with one Chart.js visualization and multi-select filtering

 **Required Routes**:
-- `/` - Dashboard with chart and filters
+- `/` - Dashboard with chart and multi-select filters
-- `/about` - Your progress documentation (very important!)
+- `/about` - Your progress documentation (very important - 50% of evaluation!)

 **Tech Stack**:
 - Vue 3 + Nuxt 3 (Composition API)